nxskok/pasias/docs/22-thingy.md

 then it has row names, which I can grab and put into a column called `event`.

-* Then I make the data frame long, creating a column `event2` which is the second thing that each correlation will be between.
+* Then I make the data frame longer, creating a column `event2` which is the second thing that each correlation will be between.